JuliaLinearAlgebra/MatrixDepot.jl/README.md

   USA, 2002; sec.
 28.1.
 ```

-We can also specify the data type
+We can also specify the data type for locally generated matrices.

 ```julia
 julia> matrixdepot("hilb", Float16, 5, 3)